PSHE - including Relationships and Health Education

 Key Stage 1 and Key Stage 2 – At Key Stage 1 and 2, PSHE is taught through a clear and comprehensive scheme of work in line with the National Curriculum.
 We ensure we cover the Health and Well-Being, Relationships and Living in the Wider World Learning Opportunities set out in the PSHE Association’s Programme of Study, which comprehensively covers the statutory Health Education and Relationships Education guidance.

 PSHE is taught as discrete units and lessons to ensure coverage.
-Pupils are taught PSHE using ‘Jigsaw’ which is a spiral, progressive scheme of work, covering all of the above and ‘aims to prepare children for life, helping them to know and value who they are and understand how they relate to other people in this ever-changing world’.
+Pupils are taught PSHE using ‘KAPOW’ which is a spiral, progressive scheme of work, covering all of the above and aims to prepare children for life, helping them to know and value who they are and understand how they relate to other people in this ever-changing world.
 There is a strong emphasis on emotional literacy, building resilience and nurturing mental and physical health.
 It includes mindfulness to allow children to advance their emotional awareness, concentration and focus.

 Wider Curriculum

-• Assemblies are linked to PSHE cover any additional sessions that would benefit the whole school.
+- Assemblies are linked to PSHE and cover any additional sessions that would benefit the whole school.

 Impact